dsebastien/softwareArchitectureNotes/event-driven.md

 ### Client Layers

-If we take the example of a Web or node.js based application, the structure could be as follows.
+The structure could be as follows.

 * UI: dumb + smart components and their controllers

 * Services
   * hold business logic
   * interact with lower layers
-* Repositories
+* Repositories \(interact with the back-end\)
-  * REST and/or GraphQL client
+  * e.g., REST and/or GraphQL client
+  * create command objects based on requests
   * leverage WebSockets and/or Server-Sent Events

 * Event Handlers
   * contains the event mediator
   * contains the event publisher